MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 ### Resetting qubits

-By default, qubits allocated with the `use` keyword start in the zero state.
-You **must** reset each qubit to the zero state before releasing it at the end of the program.
+In Q#, qubits must be in the $\ket{0}$ state by the time they are released.
+You **must** reset each qubit to the zero state before releasing it at the end of the program with the `Reset` operation.
 Failure to reset a qubit results in a runtime error.

 ```qsharp
 // Reset a qubit.